Cosas1008/leetcode-1/readme.md

 The longest increasing subsequence is [2, 3, 7, 101], therefore the length is 4.Note that there may be more than one LIS combination, it is only necessary for you to return the length.
 Your algorithm should run in O(n2) complexity.
 Follow up: Could you improve it to O(n log n) time complexity?
+## 313. Super Ugly Number
+Write a program to find the nth super ugly number.
+Super ugly numbers are positive numbers whose all prime factors are in the given prime list primes of size k.
+For example, [1, 2, 4, 7, 8, 13, 14, 16, 19, 26, 28, 32] is the sequence of the first 12 super ugly numbers given primes = [2, 7, 13, 19] of size 4.
 ## 344. Reverse String
 Write a function that takes a string as input and returns the string reversed.
 ## 367. Valid Perfect Square